-Copper Clad Steel (CCS) vs Solid Copper Coax
+Copper Clad Steel (CCS) vs. Solid Copper Coax

 Written by Don Schultz, trueCABLE Network Expert, BICSI INST1, INSTC, Fluke Networks CCTT

 Buying the right coaxial cable can be confusing!
 You have different “RG” designations, multiple shielded variations, and even different outer sheath (cable jacket) options.
 Adding to the confusion are two different center conductor types.
 In sorting through this confusion, we will address an age-old debate as to whether you should opt for solid copper center conductor coaxial cable, or if CCS or copper clad steel is “good enough”.
+Keep reading to learn about the difference between solid copper and copper clad steel.

 Coaxial cable has been provided in two primary center conductors types for some time: